Universiteit Leiden

 Living systems scale from unicellular microbes to complex multispecies communities that constantly change over time.
 Within the theme Development & Disease, we enhance our fundamental understanding of development and homeostasis of living cells and systems.
 We analyze the normal situation and how stresses can challenge development and homeostasis, leading either to adaptive alterations, or to disease and death.
 We harness this knowledge to improve the health of living systems worldwide.

-To study how evolutionary and ecological interactions affect phenotypic and genetic diversity.
+We study how evolutionary and ecological interactions affect genetic and phenotypic diversity.

 Evolutionary and ecological interactions affect species on genetic and phenotypic levels.
-The Evolution & Diversity research theme aims to understand these processes at multiple levels: from molecules to genomes to populations and to communities.
+The Biodiversity & Evolution research theme aims to understand these processes at multiple levels: from molecules to genomes to populations and to communities.
 Our research focuses on evolutionary responses to anthropogenic change, the role of phenotypic plasticity, coevolution, and the mechanisms of adaptive changes.
-We thereby seek to develop an integrated understanding of how life on Earth evolves.
+We therefore seek to develop an integrated understanding of how life on Earth evolves.

 Host-Microbe Interactions

-Microbes influence and respond to other organisms such as fungi, plants and animals.
-The Host-Microbe Interactions research theme examines interactions in plant and animal microbiomes, and in immune defences of hosts against microbes.
-We make use of model systems such as zebrafish, insects and plants, and the engineering of microbes and microbiomes in order to contribute to sustainable host protection.
+Microbes influence and respond to other organisms.
+The Host-Microbe Interactions research theme explores the dynamic relationships within plant and animal microbiomes, and the immune responses that govern host defense.
+Using model systems such as zebrafish, insects, and plants, we investigate fundamental processes and engineer microbes and microbiomes to support sustainable health and resilience across species.